- Brazil won Mexico 1970 50 years ago today

 At times in 1970, and having been a left winger in the 1966 edition, the Botafogo star would indeed alternate between all three of those roles.
 He was a No7 who often strayed from his patch on the right flank, surging inside to central, goalscoring positions and often wandering to the opposite flank altogether.

-“What happened is that [Mario] Zagallo’s 1970 team achieved something really special,” Jairzinho explained in an interview with FIFA.com.
+“What happened is that Zagallo’s 1970 team achieved something really special,” Jairzinho told FIFA.com.
 “Together in that side, we had five players who carried out practically the same role for their clubs.
 We were all No10s.

 “None of us were out-and-out strikers.
 Your position was more or less determined by your shirt number.
 I wore No7, which was right-wing.
 Rivellino, with No11, was on the left.
 And as it turned out, we all attacked.”